Noctino52/RPropNetBuilder/README.md

-# NN_rProp
+# RPropNetBuilder

-NN_rProp is an implementation of a dynamic multilayer neural network.
+RPropNetBuilder is an implementation of a dynamic multilayer neural network.
 It simulates both forward and backward propagation, allowing for adjustments to network parameters such as the number of internal layers and nodes.

 ### Functionalities: